 The “Online Brochure” Website

-The restaurant example above is the prime example of what we call the Online Brochure Website.
+The restaurant example above is the prime example of what we call the online brochure website.
 The main purpose of these websites is to display what the business does, and to tell the brand story.
-Going back to our interview with Jim Crowell from OPEX, which touched on how saturated basically every marketplace is, having a solid brand to broadcast online can be a huge advantage for your business.
+Because basically every marketplace is saturated, having a solid brand to broadcast online can be a huge advantage for your business.

-Typically, the Online Brochure Website is dependent on having quality marketing assets and well-created content.
+Typically, the online brochure website is dependent on having quality marketing assets and well-created content.
 The photography needs to be top notch, and the copy needs to be right on point with what you want your brand to say.
-However, you also need to be considering things such as user experience (UX) and user interface (UI).
-This allows each visitor to easily navigate your site and find the information they’re looking for.
-In the restaurant example, perhaps you make the menu call to action (CTA) prominent, the phone number clickable on mobile devices, and the location information easy to find.
+However, you also need to be considering things such as user experience and user interface.
+This allows each visitor to easily navigate your site and find the information they're looking for.
+In the restaurant example, perhaps you make the menu call to action prominent, the phone number clickable on mobile devices, and the location information easy to find.

 The “Extension of Your Sales Force” Website

-What the Sales Website does is not the focus of this post, but suffice it to say it needs to do all of the things the Online Brochure Website does, and then much more.
-It has to tell a brand story.
-The assets have to be high quality.
+In addition to everything the online brochure website does, a sales website has to tell a brand story.
+Its assets have to be high quality.
 Your UX/UI needs to be spot on.
 Additionally, you need to be considering the user path each site visitor is taking.
 How are you going to turn them into a lead for your business?
 How is your site going to play the role an on-the-job salesperson might play?
 The answers to these questions are important, and they drive a higher cost.

-If you’re not a location-based service and you’re looking to bring in leads to your company from your website, this is probably you.
+If you’re not a location-based service and you’re looking to bring in leads from your website, this is probably you.

-Finally, we come to the E-Commerce Website.
-A professionally developed and optimized E-Commerce Website is going to be the most important to your business—and the most expensive.
-Not only does it need to have all of the aforementioned aspects of the website (beautiful photography and assets, a well-told brand story, and great UX/UI and user pathways) but it also actually needs to close sales for your company.
-In essence, the E-Commerce Website is another salesperson at your company—and perhaps your most important.
+Finally, we come to the e-commerce website.
+A professionally developed and optimized e-commerce website is going to be the most important to your business—and the most expensive.
+Not only does it need to have all of the critical aspects of the online brochure and sales websites (beautiful photography and assets, a well-told brand story, and great UX/UI and user pathways) but it also actually needs to close sales for your company.
+In essence, the e-commerce website is another salesperson at your company—and perhaps your most important.

-For many companies with an E-Commerce Website, it is the avenue through which they make the majority of their revenue.
-Even if they are making a higher volume of sales through reselling sites such as Amazon, the margins are so much better selling direct that it makes sense to put a good deal of effort into driving traffic to the site, making sure visitors stay, and eventually getting the sale from the lead.
+For many companies with e-commerce websites, they are the avenue through which they make the majority of their revenue.
+Even if they make a higher volume of sales through reselling sites such as Amazon, the margins are so much better selling direct that it makes sense to put a good deal of effort into driving traffic to the site, making sure visitors stay, and eventually getting the sale from the lead.
 A well-designed and strategized digital marketing plan certainly helps this happen, but that’s another post.

-Of course, there are other aspects which can affect your cost, but for the scope of this piece the four above cover what we need.
+Of course, there are other aspects that can affect your cost, but for the scope of this piece the four above cover what we need.

 From here, we have to go back and evaluate your site like we did above—specifically for your company and your goals.
 To be 100% clear: regardless of how sophisticated or simple your business is, your website should be easy to understand and to navigate.
 Therefore, your UX/UI will always be a priority.

-The common theme across all four of the above categories is that the higher the quantity which need to be done, the more expensive it will be.
+The common theme across all four of the above categories is that the more that needs to be done, the more expensive the project will be.
 Time is money, after all.
 If you need three different moodboards for your site, that will cost more than one.
-If you have 15 different types of users which need to be segmented instead of five, it will cost more.
+If you have 15 different types of users who need to be segmented instead of five, it will cost more.
 Understanding what you need and what you don’t is one of the best outcomes of working with a trusted website partner to build your site, rather than simply a vendor.

-How much traffic does your website currently get, and can it handle this amount?
+How much traffic does your website get, and can it handle it?

 Website hosting is like the unfortunate truth in getting healthy: if you really want to look great and be as healthy as you can be, it is what goes on behind the scenes in your kitchen that will really impact you, not how amazing your workout looks on Instagram.
 Similarly, you can have a beautifully designed website and digital strategy, but if your website isn’t hosted properly you can still run into big problems, like: